 Emergency activities, excluding functions for which military forces are primarily responsible, in accordance with the Missouri Civil Defense Act, Chapter 44, RSMo., and the Missouri Disaster Operations Plan adopted thereunder.

-The emergency preparedness office shall consist of a coordinator and other members appointed by the City Administrator and shall conform to the State organization and procedures for the conduct of emergency operations as outlined in the State disaster operations plan.
+The emergency preparedness office shall consist of a coordinator and other members appointed by the Mayor and shall conform to the State organization and procedures for the conduct of emergency operations as outlined in the State disaster operations plan.